-Introduction to Customer Needs Analysis
+An Introduction to Customer Need Analysis

-What is customer needs analysis?
+What is customer need analysis?

-Customer need analysis is concerned with identifying the product and service requirements of the target customers.
-Customer analysis in marketing is used in an array of brand and product management context including product development, concept development, customer value analysis, and means-end analysis.
+Customer need analysis is concerned with identifying the product/service requirements of the target customers.
+Customer analysis in marketing is used in an array of brand and product management contexts including product development, concept development, customer value analysis, and means-end analysis.
+The ultimate goal of this engagement is to understand customer needs and their position in the overall market.
+Apart from being a business development tool, customer analysis is a valuable analytical technique to gauge the better marketability of a product or service –

-Customer needs analysis methods
+Customer need analysis methods

 Start with existing data